-Christian's research interests are in the philosophy of mind, phenomenology of perception, naturalized epistemology, and Indian and Buddhist philosophy.
-He is the author of Perceiving Reality: Consciousness, Intentionality, and Cognition in Buddhist Philosophy (OUP, 2012), which was nominated for the American Philosophical Association Younger Scholar Book Prize in the Spring of 2013 (available also through Oxford Scholarship Online; reviewed in Mind, Philosophy East and West, and H-Buddhism).
-The central idea of this book is that perception should be understood as a practical engagement with the objects, situations and events of our lives, and thus as something that we do rather than something that happens to us.
+My current research is in the philosophy of mind, phenomenology of perception, naturalized epistemology, and Buddhist philosophy.
+Some of my most recent work focuses on the intersections between phenomenology and cognitive science, and on classical Indian and Buddhist theories of perception.
+I am also interested in issues in moral psychology concerning empathy and evolution, and agency and responsibility.
+I am the author of Perceiving Reality: Consciousness, Intentionality, and Cognition in Buddhist Philosophy (OUP, 2012), which was nominated for the American Philosophical Association Younger Scholar Book Prize in the Spring of 2013 (see reviews in Mind, Philosophy East and West, H-Buddhism, Sophia, and Philosophy in Review; see also the special issue of Journal of Consciousness Studies dedicated to my book).
 The book offers a sustained argument that Buddhist philosophers, in particular those who follow the tradition of inquiry initiated by Dignāga and Dharmakīrti, have much to contribute to current debates about perceptual consciousness, attention, self-awareness, and intentionality.
-He is currently working on his second book on a reflexive theory of perceptual awareness, tentatively titled Sense, Self-Awareness, and Subjectivity.
+I am currently working on a second monograph on epistemic feelings, tentatively titled Sense, Self-Awareness, and Subjectivity, and on an introduction to Buddhist philosophy of mind, titled Moments of Consciousness (currently under contract with OUP) (Follow this link for my CV).